namgonado/react-controducer/README.md

     )
 }
 ```
-This is a normal React functional component with one exception.
-It calls the `useController()` hook, passing in the name of the configured store.
+This is a normal React functional component with one exception, it calls the `useController()` hook, passing in the name of the configured store.
 This hook allows the component to **bind** to the controller we created earlier and receive updated data whenever the stores are changed.
 Please note that the button's onclicks events are handled by two functions returned from the CounterController.

 ### Layout View and Controller components
-Last but really important steps, we have to put all React components including view component and controller created above into `App.js`.
+Last but really important step, we have to put all React components including view and controller components created above into `App.js`.

 ```js
 [App.js]